A martial arts tournament known as the

-While Fatal Fury was a decent early effort from SNK, the
+While Fatal Fury was a decent "effort" from SNK, the gameplay

-characters and gameplay really left something to be desired.
+and early iterations of characters left much to be desired.
 While a true classic to look

-back at (and maybe laugh at), what Fatal Fury lacked was a truly solid gameplay
+back at (and maybe laugh at), what Fatal Fury lacked was a solid gameplay

-engine that was worth coming back to.
+engine that was worth spending time on.
 Furthermore, the game only had three selectable characters, which paled in comparisons to Street Fighter

 competition for Capcom's behemoth, Street Fighter 2. ~TFG